zylklab/alfresco-nagios/README.md

 curl -u monitor:secret "http://127.0.0.1:8080/manager/jmxproxy/?get=java.lang:type=OperatingSystem&att=OpenFileDescriptorCount"
 ```

+### Enabling JMX in Alfresco Enterprise

+In recent versions of Alfresco Enterprise you should enable JMX via $JAVA_OPTS and alfresco-global.properties:

+ * In $ALF_HOME/tomcat/bin/setenv.sh, you should set -Dcom.sun.management.jmxremote between your $JAVA_OPTS
+ * In alfresco-global.properties, you should configure alfresco.jmx.connector.enabled=true
+ * In alfresco-global.properties, it is useful to adequate alfresco.jmx.dir=/opt/alfresco/tomcat/shared/jmx for changing JMX default passwords including in alfresco-jmxrmi.access and alfresco-jmxrmi.password files

+You can test it with a JMX Console such as JConsole or even via check_jmx commands.
+For more details, you can check [Alfresco docs](https://docs.alfresco.com/5.0/tasks/jmx-access.html)

 ## Using Dockerfile

 You can check this basic Nagios/Icinga setup using Docker.
 It includes a template for using it in Alfresco Enterprise via check_jmx, and also in Alfresco Community via OOTB Support Tools webscripts and JMXProxy.
 You need to enable JMX in Alfresco Enterprise, and to install OOTB Support Tools addon and JMXProxy in Alfresco Community targets.